 While I am hopeful that research will eventually bring clear guidance for the best plans to recommend for specific patients, I also believe that results speak loudly.
 What that means is you might have to try a few different approaches before landing on the one best for you.
 And though genetics and hormonal balance certainly can play a role, there’s several other factors to pay attention to as well.

 One main factor will be your ultimate goal.
 If the main force behind changing your eating habits is a desire to shed some unwanted pounds, you might choose a diet intended to help you do so quickly.
 And that’s fine, for a short period of time.
-But many of those diets are designed to be short-term, and if you want to keep weight off and eat healthy long term, you need a new plan.
+But many of those diets are designed to be short-term, and if you want to keep weight off you have to learn how to eat to best maintain your success.
 As I said before, these “diets” are simply the way you eat on a regular basis.
 So which should you choose?
 That’s where it gets personal!
 Let’s look at some of the factors that can help you decide.

 Related article: Eating is Not the Enemy: Repairing Your Relationship with Food